British Columbia Location

 Pet lovers need to check with the landlord whether pets are legally allowed in the house they are planning to rent.

 The immigration programs in British Columbia will be interesting for those who plan to live in this province.
-Also, immigration under the provincial program can be considered by those who want to immigrate to Canada, but
+Also, immigration under the provincial program can be considered by those who want to immigrate to Canada, but don't get enough points to apply for the federal program.

 PNP - Express Entry BC